Xepayac/JOST_ENVIRONMENT/README.md

     3. Click the "Load Defaults" button and verify that the reference column populates.
     4. Click the "Submit Job" button to run the pre-filled default simulation.
     5. Monitor the "Job Results" column.
 - **Verification:** The "Job Results" column must successfully transition from `Submitting job...` to `Job status: PENDING...` to `Job status: RUNNING...` and finally display the complete, formatted JSON output of the simulation.
-This successful result is the final sign-off for Phase 1.

 ---